spcjjp/asic-design-class/Task2/README.md

      spike pk sum1ton.o

-if we get the same output, it is verified that simulations are working as per expected
+Ater this if we are getting same output, then it is verified

 ![1](https://github.com/user-attachments/assets/f41f06b6-0790-428d-88ea-7ce2b6ba6937)